-Those who are resident and domiciled or deemed domiciled in the UK are taxable on their worldwide income (and gains) in the tax year in which these are received and should declare these on their Tax Returns.
+Those who are resident and domiciled or deemed domiciled in the UK are taxable on their worldwide income (and gains) in the tax year in which these are received and should declare these on their tax returns.
 This means they are taxed when the foreign dividends are paid to them, for instance, by being credited to a bank account.
 For more on these terms, see the Residence ― overview and Domicile guidance notes.
 The taxation of income and gains in the year of receipt is commonly known as the arising basis of assessment.

 Individuals who are not domiciled or deemed domiciled in the UK are eligible to access the remittance basis of assessment.
 Someone who is using the remittance basis is thus not taxed until the foreign income is remitted (brought) to the UK, under the income tax rates that apply in the year of remittance.
 See the Remittance basis ― overview guidance note.
 Care is needed, as remittances can happen by accident.
 See the When are income and gains remitted? guidance note.

-If an individual who is eligible to access the remittance basis chooses not to do so, he is taxable on his worldwide income in the year it is received (the arising basis of assessment).
-This means he must declare all his foreign income and gains in the year in which it
+If an individual who is eligible to access the remittance basis chooses not to do so, he is taxable on his worldwide income in the year it is received (the arising basis of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.